Termination of pseudo-effective 4-fold flips: Preliminaries and notation

+where $\phi_V$ is the identity and $\phi_V^+$ is the minimal resolution.
+Note that ${\phi_V^+}^*(K_{\phi(V)})=K_{V^+}+(1-2/r)C^+$.
+Thus, the birational map $\pi_V$ can be regarded as taking the minimal resolution, pulling back the canonical, and then decreasing the coefficients along the exceptional curve from $1-2/r$ to $0$.
+If $r=2$, then $\pi_V$ in~\eqref{eq:qflip} is the inverse morphism of a crepant resolution, and $\pi_V$ is a quasi-flop. \end{example}

-\begin{definition} A sequence of quasi-flips for generalized log canonical pairs $(X_j,B_j+M_j)$ is said to be {\em under a DCC set} if the coefficients of the boundary parts $B_j$ belong to a DCC set. \end{definition}
+\begin{definition} A sequence of quasi-flips for a generalized log canonical pair is said to be {\em under the set $\Lambda$} if the coefficients of the boundary parts belong to $\Lambda$.
+We say that a sequence of quasi-flips for a generalized log canonical pair is {\em under a set satisfying the descending chain condition} (or {\em under a DCC set} for short) if $\Lambda$ satisfies the descending chain condition. \end{definition}